 Place directly on oven rack and roast for 45 minutes - 1 hour, depending on size of garlic.
 You'll know it's done when the garlic is very fragrant and the bulb is golden brown.
 Remove from oven, slightly unwrap, and let cool.

-At the 40-minute mark, bring roughly 10 cups (2400 ml) water to a boil in a large pot and salt generously.
+At the 40-minute mark, bring roughly 10 cups (2400 ml // use more or less if altering batch size) water to a boil in a large pot and salt generously.
 Once boiling, add pasta and stir to prevent noodles from sticking.
 Cook according to package instructions (usually about 8-10 minutes).
 Once fully cooked, drain and set aside.

 In the meantime, begin preparing sauce.
 Heat a large, oven-safe skillet over medium heat.
 Once hot, add oil and minced fresh garlic.
 Stir and cook for 1-2 minutes, or until light golden brown.
 Immediately add arrowroot starch and whisk - cook for 1 minute.

 Slowly add almond milk while whisking, then cook for 2 minutes over medium heat, stirring frequently.
 The sauce will likely look a little clumpy - that’s OK!
 We’re going to blend it.

 Transfer mixture to a blender, along with the roasted garlic.
 To extract garlic, simply push up from the base and the softened cloves should come right out - so gratifying (and delicious).